Sixtymile Formation

 The Sixtymile Formation is a very thin accumulation of sandstone, siltstone, and breccia underlying the Tapeats Sandstone that is exposed in only four places in the Chuar Valley.
 These exposures occur atop Nankoweap Butte and within Awatubi and Sixtymile Canyons in the eastern Grand Canyon, Arizona.
 The maximum preserved thickness of the Sixtymile Formation is about 60 m.
 The actual depositional thickness of the Sixtymile Formation is unknown owing to erosion prior to deposition of the Tapeats Sandstone.

 Sixtymile Formation and the underlying Chuar Group are preserved only in a broad asymmetric fold comprising both units, called the Chuar syncline.
 The Chuar Syncline is a doubly plunging fold, which means that along the hingeline within the axis of the syncline, beds in some areas (Nankoweap Canyon) dip toward the south, and in other areas (Lava Chuar Canyon), beds dip toward the north.
 The Sixtymile Formation, Chuar Group, and Chuar Syncline is bounded on the east by the Butte fault zone and on all other sides by the overlying Tapeats Sandstone.
 The hingeline of the Chuar Syncline parallels the trace of the Butte fault, suggesting a genetic relationship between the syncline and the fault.

 In descending order, the Sixtymile Formation is underlain by the Chuar Group, Nankoweap Formation, and the Unkar Group.
 The Unkar Group lies unconformably upon deeply eroded granites, gneisses, pegmatites, and schists of the Vishnu Basement Rocks.
 The Nankoweap and Sixtymile formations together with the Chuar and Unkar groups comprise the Grand Canyon Supergroup.

 Nomenclature

 The Sixtymile Formation of Chuar Group was first recognized by Ford and Breed (1972).
-It was formally named the Sixty Mile Formation, upper formation of Chuar Group of Grand Canyon Supergroup by Ford and Breed (1973).
-They designated the type section of the Sixtymile Formation to be outcrops of breccia and sandstone on cliffs on the north side of the upper part of Sixtymile Canyon.
-Later, it was reassigned to the Chuar Group of Grand Canyon Supergroup and its spelling changed to Sixtymile.
+It was formally named the Sixty Mile Formation and was regarded to be the upper formation of Chuar Group of Grand Canyon Supergroup by Ford and Breed (1973).
+They designated the type locality of the Sixtymile Formation to be outcrops of red to white sandstone and siltstone with chert and interformational breccia exposed by cliffs on the north side of the upper part of Sixtymile Canyon.
+Later, in 1979, its spelling was changed to Sixtymile.
+In 2001, Timmons and others reassigned what had been identified as the lowest part of the Sixtymile Formation to the underlying Kwagunt Formation.
+The age of the Sixtymile Formation was regarded to be Precambrian until 2018, when dating of detrital zircons from it determined it to be Cambrian in age and, as a result, it is assigned to the lowermost formation of the Tonto Group.